 #3 – Option

 Options in financeOptions In FinanceOptions are financial contracts which allow the buyer a right, but not an obligation to execute the contract.
-The right is to buy or sell an asset on a specific date at a specific price which is predetermined at the contract date. also work on the same principle, the however biggest advantage of options are that they give the buyer a right and not an obligation to buy or sell an asset, unlike other agreements where exchanging is an obligation.
+The right is to buy or sell an asset on a specific date at a specific price which is predetermined at the contract date. also work on the same principle.
+However, the biggest advantage of options is that they give the buyer a right and not an obligation to buy or sell an asset, unlike other agreements where exchanging is an obligation.

 #4 – Swap

-#1 – Forward Derivative Contract Example
+#1 – Forward Contract

 Suppose a company from the United States is going to receive payment of €15M in 3 months.
 The company is worried that the euro will depreciate and is thinking of using a forward contractForward ContractA forward contract is a customized agreement between two parties to buy or sell an underlying asset in the future at a price agreed upon today (known as the forward price). to hedge the risk.
 This effectively means they fear they will receive less $ when they go out to exchange their € in the market.
-Therefore by using a forward contract the company can sell the euro right now at a predetermined overhead ratePredetermined Overhead RatePredetermined overhead rate is the distribution of expected manufacturing cost to the presumed units of machine-hours, direct labour hours, direct material, etc., for acquiring the per-unit expense before every accounting period. and avoid the risk of receiving less $.
+Therefore by using a forward contract, the company can sell the euro right now at a predetermined overhead ratePredetermined Overhead RatePredetermined overhead rate is the distribution of expected manufacturing cost to the presumed units of machine-hours, direct labour hours, direct material, etc., for acquiring the per-unit expense before every accounting period. and avoid the risk of receiving less $.

-#2 – Future Derivatives Contract Example
+#2 – Future Contract

-To keep it simple and clear the same example as above can be taken to explain the futures contract.
+To keep it simple and clear, the same example as above can be taken to explain the futures contract.
 However, the futures contract has some major Differences as compared to forwards.
-Futures are Exchange-traded, therefore they are governed and regulated by the exchange.
-Unlike forwards which can be customized and structured as per the parties needs.
-Which is why there is much less credit, counterparty risk in forwards as they are designed according to the parties needs.
+Futures are Exchange-traded.
+Therefore, they are governed and regulated by the exchange.
+Unlike forwards, which can be customized and structured as per the parties’ needs.
+Which is why there is much less credit, counterparty riskCounterparty RiskCounterparty risk refers to the risk of potential expected losses for one counterparty as a result of another counterparty defaulting on or before the maturity of the derivative contract. in forwards as they are designed according to the parties’ needs.

 #3 – Options

-An investor has $10,000 to invest, he believes that the price of stock X will increase in a months time.
-The current price is $30, in order to speculate, the investor can buy a 1-month call option with a strike priceStrike PriceExercise price or strike price refers to the price at which the underlying stock is purchased or sold by the persons trading in the options of calls & puts available in the derivative trading.
+An investor has $10,000 to invest; he believes that the price of stock X will increase in a month’s time.
+The current price is $30; in order to speculate, the investor can buy a 1-month call option with a strike priceStrike PriceExercise price or strike price refers to the price at which the underlying stock is purchased or sold by the persons trading in the options of calls & puts available in the derivative trading.
 Thus, the exercise price is a term used in the derivative market. of let’s say $35.
-He could simply pay the premium and go long call on this particular stock instead of buying the shares.
+He could simply pay the premium and go a long call on this particular stock instead of buying the shares.
 The mechanism of our option is exactly the opposite of a call.

 #4 – Swaps

-- The payoff for a forward derivative contract in finance is calculated as the difference between the spot priceSpot PriceA spot price is the current market price of a commodity, financial product, or derivative product, and it is the price at which an investor or trader can buy or sell an asset or security for immediate delivery. and the delivery price, St-K. Where St is the price at the time contract was initiated and k is the price the parties have agreed to expire the contract at.
+- The payoff for a forward derivative contract in finance is calculated as the difference between the spot priceSpot PriceA spot price is the current market price of a commodity, financial product, or derivative product, and it is the price at which an investor or trader can buy or sell an asset or security for immediate delivery. and the delivery price, St-K. Where St is the price at the time contract was initiated, and k is the price the parties have agreed to expire the contract at.

 - The payoff for a futures contract is calculated as the difference between the closing price of yesterday and the closing price of today.
-Based on the difference it is determined who has gained, the buyer or the seller.
-If the prices have decreased the seller gains, whereas if the prices increased the buyer gains.
+Based on the difference, it is determined who has gained, the buyer or the seller.
+Suppose the prices have decreased, the seller gains, whereas if the prices increased, the buyer gains.
 This is known as the mark to marketMark To MarketMark to Market Accounting means recording the value of the balance sheet assets or liabilities at current market value to provide a fair appraisal of the company's financials.
-The reason for marking certain market securities is to give an accurate picture, and the value is more relevant than the historical value. payment model where the gains and losses are calculated on a daily basis and the parties notified of their obligation accordingly.
+The reason for marking certain market securities is to give an accurate picture, and the value is more relevant than the historical value. payment model where the gains and losses are calculated on a daily basis, and the parties are notified of their obligation accordingly.

 - The payoff schedule for options is a little more complicated.

 - Call Options: Gives the buyer a right but not an obligation to buy the underlying assetUnderlying AssetUnderlying assets are the actual financial assets on which the financial derivatives rely.
 Thus, any change in the value of a derivative reflects the price fluctuation of its underlying asset.
-Such assets comprise stocks, commodities, market indices, bonds, currencies and interest rates. as per the agreement in exchange of a premium, it is calculated as- max (0, St – X).
+Such assets comprise stocks, commodities, market indices, bonds, currencies and interest rates. as per the agreement in exchange for a premium, it is calculated as- max (0, St – X).
 Where St is the stock price at maturity and X is the strike price agreed between by the parties and the 0 whichever is greater.
-To calculate the profit from this position the buyer will have to remove the premium from the payoff.
+To calculate the profit from this position, the buyer will have to remove the premium from the payoff.

 - Put Options: Gives the buyer a right but not an obligation to sell the underlying asset as per the agreement in exchange for a premium.
-The calculation schedule for these options is exactly the reverse of calls, i.e. strike minus the spot
+The calculation schedule for these options is exactly the reverse of calls, i.e., strike minus the spot.

 - The payoff for swap contracts is calculated by netting the cash flow for both the counterparties.
 An example of a simple vanilla swap will help solidify the concept.